 Gorram (now Gorron) is only twelve miles from the town of Mayenne and was one of the Norman frontier castles.
 Originally it was held by Geoffrey de Mayenne, but due to its strategic position, it was probably taken by William the Conqueror c1050 and handed to his brother Count Robert of Mortain.
 By 1106 it was once again held by the Lord of Mayenne, only to be repossessed by Henry I. At his death it was handed to Juhel I de Mayenne by Henry's daughter Matilda and Geoffrey de Anjou.

 In 1135, the castle was given to Juhel II de Mayenne by Geoffrey Plantagenet.
 Henry II took back the castle at his death in 1161.
 In 1158 a Giles de Gorham, son of William de Gorron took 108 knights on crusade in Sinai.
 Four years later he returned with only 35 and to give thanks, granted land at La Tannière (seven miles west of Gorram) to Savigny Abbey.
 In Domesday, 'William son of Gorham' was a tenant on land at Cippenhall, near Fressinggfiels, Suffolk (twelve miles east of Diss).
 The de Gorhams held the manor of Gorhambury, near St. Albans, Hertfordshire until 1307.

-Richard de Lucy in conjunction with his mother Aveline (nepte of William Goth) sold his allodium inheritance at Laleu, between the rivers Sarthe and Tanche (north of Le Mêle-sur-Sarthe), to Henry Beauclerc, in 1131.
+Richard de Lucy in conjunction with his mother Aveline (nepte of William Goth) sold his allodium inheritance at Laleu, between the rivers Sarthe and Tanche (south of Sainte-Scolasse-sur-Sarthe), to Henry Beauclerc (King of England), in 1131.
 The information is recorded in the Red Book of Séez, the cathedral town located to the north-west of Laleu.
 This is the first known historical record of the Lucy family.

-There is a record in a charter regarding Sheppey Monastery in Kent (c1131) referring to a fee and a half of plough-land of Richard de Lucy in the Isles of Sheppey and Grain, acquired by William de Corbeil, Archbishop of Canterbury (1123-1136), from Aveline, the mother of the aforesaid Richard de Lucy of Newington.
+There is a record in a charter regarding Sheppey Monastery in Kent (c1131) referring to a fee and a half of plough-land of Richard de Lucy in the Isles of Sheppey and Grain, acquired by William de Corbeil, Archbishop of Canterbury (1123-1136), from Aveline, the mother of the Richard de Lucy of Newington, Kent.